codegods/blogit/docs/SET_UP.md

     $ python -m scripts.init_db

-And, it will create the database all the tables with right structures for you.
+And, it will create the database along with all the tables with right structures for you.

 <ins>**Note**</ins> Before running the script, please make sure that your MySQL server doesn't has any database with the name `blogit`.
 Because if it does, then the above script will exit without doing anything.